microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-3/solution.md

 * `acrUsername` and `acrPassword` are used to authenticate to the Azure Container Registry
 * `resourceGroup`, `containerAppEnvironment` and `containerAppName` are used to identify the Container App
 * `targetPort` should be the same you defined in the Dockerfile

+Keep in mind that the registry must match the name you gave in challenge 2.

 You can now make a change to the app and then deploy it to the Container App.
 Open the `index.cshtml` file in the repository (on *Code* tab in the *Pages* folder) and make add a new line to the landing page of the app, then commit the change and run the workflow again: